You have no choice. You do have to organise a team presentation. Let me remind you how you got there.

 No, I’m not crazy…just very experienced with most things public speaking.

-So I have come across the situation where a small business owner claimed that they did not have a lot of time before they make the presentation.
+So I have come across the situation where a small business owner claimed that he did not have a lot of time before his team made the presentation.

 So what did he do?

-He had each person practice at home the night before, believing that this was all that was required, anyway.
+He had each person practice at home the night before, believing that this was all that was required, anyhow.

 I am still shaking my head…